-I’m beginning to understand pieces of the complex political environment in Buenos Aires.
-Argentina’s 2015 general election will be held October 25th.
-There are frequent demonstrations by activist groups.
-Government corruption, inflation, and the economy are some of the major issues – familiar themes throughout the world.
+I’m beginning to understand pieces of the political environment in Buenos Aires.
+The Argentine 2015 general election will be held October 25th.
+Activist group protests are frequent.
+Government corruption, inflation, and the economy are major issues – all familiar themes throughout the world.
 Controversy continues over legal allegations that Argentine President, Cristina Fernández de Kirchner, tried to cover up Iran’s involvement in a 1994 bombing in Buenos Aires.

 Prosecutor Javier de Luca moved to drop the case against Kirchner.
-The case became of interest globally In January after the shocking death of the original prosecutor who brought the allegations.
-Prosecutor Alberto Nisman was found dead only days after making the accusations against Kirchner.
+The case became of interest globally in January after the shocking death of the prosecutor who originally brought the allegations.
+Prosecutor Alberto Nisman was found dead days after making the accusations against Kirchner.
 Labeled as a suicide, Nisman’s death sparked outrage and conspiracy theories.

 “Nisman alleged that Argentina’s government agreed not to go after Iranian suspects in the bombing in exchange for a favorable trade deal.
 The 1994 bombing of a Jewish community center in Buenos Aires is the deadliest terror attack in Argentina’s history, killing eighty-five people and injuring hundreds.”

 I’m planning a day trip to Colonia del Sacramento, Uruguay.
 It’s about an hour each way via boat on Rio de la Plata.
 Not sure if I will spend time in Montevideo.

 Another point of interest is beautiful Iguazú Falls.
-The Falls are on the Iguazú River on the border of the Argentinian province of Misiones and the Brazilian state of Paraná.
+The Falls are on the Iguazú River on the border of the Argentinian Province of Misiones and the Brazilian state of Paraná.
 Since I don’t have a Brazilian visa, I’ll stay on the Argentinian side.
-US citizens must obtain a Brazilian visa in advance in the US before entering Brazil.
+US citizens must obtain a Brazilian visa in advance and in the US before entering Brazil.

 Palermo Viejo, the largest neighborhood, has two sections – Palermo Soho to the south and Palermo Hollywood to the north.
 Residents of Palermo are stylish, and the area has hip boutique hotels, chic restaurants, and high fashion stores.

-Neighboring Barrio Parque is strictly a residential area with winding streets where many wealthy and famous people own homes.
-MALBA, the Museum of Latin American Art, is near Barrio Parque in Palermo.
+Neighboring Barrio Parque is strictly a residential area with winding streets where many wealthy, famous people own homes.
+MALBA (Museum of Latin American Art) is near Barrio Parque in Palermo.